ibm-cloud-docs/openwhisk/prep.md

 Before you begin

 - [Install Docker](https://hub.docker.com/search/?offering=community&type=edition){: external}.
-- [Review the packages that are included with the Swift runtime](/docs/openwhisk?topic=openwhisk-runtimes#swift-actions) to see whether a dependency of your app is already included with the runtime.
-If your dependency is not included, you must package it with your app.
+- Package your app dependencies with your app.

 Package your app by running the following command.